Rockies vs. Red Sox Player Props Betting Odds

 McMahon Stats

-- McMahon has recorded at least one hit in four games in a row.
-In his last five games he is batting .250 with a home run, a walk and two RBI.
+- McMahon has hit safely in five straight games.
+During his last five outings he is hitting .316 with a double, a home run, three walks and two RBI.

 McMahon Recent Games